CHANGES TO THE HUBZONE PROGRAM ARE HERE

 This is meant to address the problem with the current rules, which incentivize a HUBZone firm to fire an employee because he or she moves to a non-HUBZone location or their residence loses its HUBZone status.

 Fix the eligibility requirement for awards.

-SBA proposes to change the existing requirement that a HUBZone company must be compliant at the time of bid and also at the time of award.
+SBA has changed the existing requirement that a HUBZone company must be compliant at the time of bid and also at the time of award.
 The government can take months if not years to award a contract.
 A firm cannot possibly know when the government will award a contract, and therefore cannot know whether it will be compliant at the time of award.
-SBA’s proposed changes require that a company only needs to be certified/recertified once a year and will not need to prove compliance at the date of bid or at the time of award.
+SBA’s new rule requires that a company only needs to be certified/recertified once a year and will not need to prove compliance at the date of bid or at the time of award.

 This will allow a company to bid and win as much business as they can during a given year.

 If the company is determined non-compliant by its annual recertification date, it must bring itself into compliance before continuing in the HUBZone program.
 However, its performance on contracts won in the previously compliant year will not be adversely affected.